BananaCotton57/Cyber-Home-Lab/Environment Variables Lab/Environment Variables and Set-UID.md

 ![Output of `Set-UID`](envimages/envimage15.png)

-To easily check if the variables I set were in this output, I ran the command: `./printprocessenvs | grep <Environment Variable>` for each environment variable.
+To easily check if the variables I set were in this output, I ran the command `./printprocessenvs | grep <Environment Variable>` for each environment variable.

 ![`PATH` Environment Variable](envimages/envimage16.png)
 ![`LD_LIBRARY_PATH` Environment Variable](envimages/envimage17.png)